Undergraduate

 Buddhist Cultural Heritage Course

-In this course, a collaboration between the Departments of Buddhist Studies and History, students will research the Buddhist cultural heritage that has influenced Japanese culture and civilization over time, including the architecture, arts, entertainment, and literature that the religion brought forth, while pursuing investigative and verification fieldwork within and outside Japan.
+In this course, a collaboration between the Departments of Buddhist Studies and History, students will study the Buddhist cultural heritage that has influenced Japanese culture and civilization over time, including the architecture, arts, performing arts, and literature that the religion brought forth, while conducting investigative and verification fieldwork inside and outside Japan.

 Buddhist Denominational Studies Course